My Account

 Key Takeaways

-Health care may be one of the most expensive and misunderstood expenses for retirees.
+Health care may be one of the most expensive and misunderstood expenses for retirees and for those planning for retirement.

 Few people plan for what health care may cost them in their retirement budget.

-Find out how planning for heath care costs may help you have a healthier retirement.
+Find out how planning for health care costs may help you have a healthier retirement.

 Taking care of your health isn't just about living a healthy lifestyle.
-It's also important to plan ahead for what you might have to shell out for medical expenses.
-Understanding the costs of health care in retirement—and what you can do to prepare—will help you create a retirement budget that lasts.
+It's also important to plan for potential medical expenses after you stop working.
+Understanding the costs of health care in retirement—and how to prepare—can help you create a retirement budget with a better chance of holding up.

 An average 65-year-old married couple retiring today may pay: